aboutcode-org/scancode.io/docs/installation.rst

 Installation
 ============

-Welcome to the **ScanCode.io** installation guide!
+Welcome to **ScanCode.io** installation guide!
 This guide describes how to install ScanCode.io on various platforms.
 Please read and follow the instructions carefully to ensure your installation is functional and smooth.